-The “integral part” camp are keen to point out that you won’t hear other functions such as HR, Marketing, or Finance having the same debate about their position, and talking about “business alignment.”
+The “integral part” camp are keen to point out that you won’t hear other functions such as Human Resources (HR), Marketing, or Finance having the same debate about their position, and talking about “business alignment.”
 And much smirking would doubtless result at the notion of quantifying the cost to the business if HR was down for two hours!
 And if Finance disappeared for a week, the beans would still be there (to be counted) when they returned.

 IT, on the other hand, is a critical business function; with any significant outage is a disaster.
 Of course, the CIO should have a seat on the Board and how can anyone possibly view IT as merely a “service”?
 Marketing, HR, and Finance could all be labeled as business services but if any function should expect to transcend that tag and stand peer-to-peer with the operational part of business, then it’s us.